bytrix/witkey/README.md

 About myself
 ------------

-> Software Engineering student in school, crazy about technolygy and art
+> Software Engineering student in school, crazy about technology and art
 > but not much proficient.
 A short time ago, a little conflict happened in
 > school between someone and me so that I have to quit school.
-> However, it's a chance for me because I can spend all my spare
+> However, it's a chance for me because I am able to spend all my spare
 > time in programming learning.
 To summarize the self-study plan,
 > acturally I did learn something new that I didn't know before like
 > linux, git and web framework.Previously, I did almost work in windows
-> and now I change to linux environment so that I could learn more about
+> and now I change to linux environment so that I am able to learn more about
 > programming with so much open source code.

 Let's keep on track
 -------------------

+**Initialize**

+    python init.py

+This will create the directories ignored by .gitignore
+|-- avatar
+|-- file
+|-- student_card
+|-- upload/cache

+**Configure**

 First you need to config the username/password of database in ``Framework/app/config/database.php``.

 And then create a database named ``witkey`` in mysql: